This article has been updated April 23, 2020 to include additional funding approved by Congress.

 - repaying obligations that cannot be met due to revenue losses.

-If you get an SBA 7(a) loan under the Payment Protection Act and are eligible for loan forgiveness, this grant will reduce the amount eligible for forgiveness.
+If you get a loan under the Paycheck Protection Program (PPP) and are eligible for loan forgiveness, this grant will reduce the amount eligible for forgiveness.

 See How Much SBA Loan Money You Qualify For